hmgene/mudcookies/README.md

 - To highlight individual's strength
 - To stregthen team bond
 - To improve collaboration
+- To get real, less work more product!

 ## Abstract Strategies
 1. separate static and dynamic workflow (pipelines, data organization)